About ESUKU DEVELOPMENT FOUNDATION (EDF)

 9.5 ICT & Compliance Officer – Cmr.
 Fabian Agbogidi

-Leads the digital transformation and ensures adherence to the Nigeria Data Protection Act (2023) and Anti-Money Laundering (AML) regulations.
+Leads digital transformation and ensures adherence to the Nigeria Data Protection Act (2023) and Anti-Money Laundering (AML) regulations.
 Oversees cybersecurity, data governance, and registration with SCUML.

 9.6 Education & Research Quality – Evang.
 Salvation Amadi